kubernetes/contributor-site/content/en/blog/2024/sig-scheduling-spotlight.md

 **AP: Thank you for letting us know!
 And I have to ask, what are some of your favorite things about this SIG?**

-**K**: What I really like about this SIG is how actively engaged everyone is.
+**KN**: What I really like about this SIG is how actively engaged everyone is.
 We come from various companies and industries, bringing diverse perspectives to the table.
 Instead of these differences causing division, they actually generate a wealth of opinions.
 Each view is respected, and this makes our discussions both rich and productive.